vdugeri/getir-challenge/README.md

 2. run `npm install` or `yarn`
 3. copy  `.env.example` to `.env` and populate the fields
 4. run `npm start` or `yarn start`

+This project is hosted live on heroku at (https://mysterious-dusk-80736.herokuapp.com)[https://mysterious-dusk-80736.herokuapp.com].
+It has just one `POST` endpoint available at (https://mysterious-dusk-80736.herokuapp.com/api/v1/filter)[https://mysterious-dusk-80736.herokuapp.com/api/v1/filter]